contactandyc/another-c-library/2_timing.md

 `bool` is another type defined in C (you must include `stdbool.h` to get it). `bool` is defined as having the value true or false.
 This type can make code more readable in that it makes it clear to the reader that there are only two possible states.

 `double` (and `float`) are used for decimals.
 Because `float` only uses 32 bits, it loses precision quickly.
 I do not tend to use it for anything.
-Instead, I opt to use `double`
+Instead, I opt to use `double`.

 `typedef` can be utilized to define your own type using the following syntax: